 2. Seasonal closing dates: September 1st

 Beaches here can be open or closed, and while it cannot physically be done, somehow if you go out of season, even by a few days, the place will be dead.
-You’re still welcome to go and make the most of it, just be aware that it means there will not be lifeguards available.
+You’re still welcome to go and make the most of it, just be aware that it means that lifeguards will not be around.
 Japan is law-abiding to the bone, so if they’re told it’s closed, it’s closed.

 4. No swim rules